History of Qigong: The 18 Luohan Hands

 Internal and External

 If you practice these exercises on a physical level (which is the norm today), then you won’t get the same results that my students get.
-If you’ve read my free eBook, then you know that the visible form is the least important aspect in Qigong.
-It’s what happens on the inside that matters most (and that kind of thing really needs to be learned face-to-face).
+The visible form is the least important aspect in qigong.
+It’s what happens on the inside that matters most.

 The Benefits of Luohan Qigong